awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 ------
 #### [ Amazon EC2 ]

-Use this sample policy to provider users with the ability to start and resume sessions from only the Amazon EC2 console\.
+Use this sample policy to give users the ability to start and resume sessions from only the Amazon EC2 console\.
 This policy doesn't provide all the permissions needed to start sessions from the Session Manager console and the AWS CLI\.

 ```
 {